Home » South America » Falkland Islands Google Maps & Wiki

 Top of page

-Fast facts about Falkland Islands
+Fast Facts about Falkland Islands

 Are you traveling to Falkland Islands?
 When you are on the way to explore foreign countries in South America, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Southern South America, islands in the South Atlantic Ocean, about 500 km east of southern Argentina.